-Your air conditioner has a built in heat pump designed to take the chill out of the air.
-To operate, tap "heat pump" for the desired zone on the Multiplex panels climate control screen.
+The air conditioners have a built in heat pump designed to take the chill out of the air.
+To operate, tap the Mode button to select "Heat" for the desired zone on the Multiplex panels climate control screen.
 The heat pump will run until the current temperature reaches the set temperature and then shut off.